1964 United States presidential election in Pennsylvania: Analysis

 Johnson won all but four counties in Pennsylvania: the central Pennsylvania counties of Snyder and Union, which have not voted Democratic since the Civil War; northeastern Wayne County, which has never voted Democratic since Grover Cleveland won it in 1892; and Lebanon County, which has only once voted Democratic since 1856 (when Franklin D. Roosevelt narrowly won it in his 1936 landslide).
 This was the last presidential election in which Philadelphia was not the most Democratic county in Pennsylvania.
 This is also the only occasion since 1856 when Somerset, Lancaster, and Huntingdon counties have not voted for the Republican presidential candidate, and marked the first time since that election when suburban Delaware County had not voted Republican.

-Six other counties including Butler, Bradford, Tioga, Potter, Cameron and McKean cast their solitary vote for a Democratic presidential candidate since at least the Civil War in this election.
+As of the 2024 United States presidential election, this is the only time Cameron County has voted Democratic.
+Five other counties including Butler, Bradford, Tioga, Potter and McKean cast their solitary vote for a Democratic presidential candidate since at least the Civil War in this election.
 In addition, much of the Susquehanna Valley and Appalachia (comprising York County, Cumberland County, Franklin County, Adams County, Blair County, Lycoming County, Northumberland County, Bedford County, Butler County, Clarion County, Crawford County, Fulton County, Pike County, Venango County, Mifflin County, Perry County, Jefferson County, Susquehanna County, Wyoming County, Juniata County, Montour County, and Sullivan County) has never voted for a Democratic candidate since.

-This was the last occasion until 2008 that the Democrats won Dauphin County, Berks County, Monroe County, or Chester County.
+This was the last occasion until 1988 that the Democrats won Indiana County, 1992 that the Democrats won Bucks County, Centre County, Delaware County, Forest County, Lehigh County, Montgomery County, or Warren County, and 2008 that the Democrats won Dauphin County, Berks County, Monroe County, or Chester County.